simonmichael/hledger/hledger/hledger.m4.md

 ### Transfer

-A matching pair of negative/positive lot postings moves a lot between accounts, preserving its cost basis.
+A matching pair of negative/positive lotful postings moves one or more existing lots between accounts, preserving its cost basis.

 ```journal
 2026-05-01 transfer to another broker